 - Microsoft Download Center (MDC): Allows searches by product name, product category, or operating system.

 - Email notification subscription: Informs a user about latest security patches via proactive emails.
 Security patches are required to be installed, that these best practices be followed.

-Apart from this, Windows 8, and Windows Server 2012, employ a different patching method in comparison to its earlier versions.
+Apart from this, Windows now employs a different patching method in comparison to its earlier versions.